single-spa/single-spa.js.org/website/versioned_docs/version-5.x/contributing-overview.md

 ## Community

 Discussions about single-spa take place on the single-spa repository's [Issues](https://github.com/single-spa/single-spa/issues) and [Pull Requests](https://github.com/single-spa/single-spa/pulls) sections.
 Anybody is welcome to join these conversations.
-There is also a [slack community](https://join.slack.com/t/single-spa/shared_invite/zt-mafdeybq-0v1aIm3KKaqyVCT2xeny3Q) for regular updates.
+There is also a [Slack workspace](https://join.slack.com/t/single-spa/shared_invite/zt-yxfqpl2u-PNx3uZtS3pgAXbOBWsdwOA) for regular updates.

 Wherever possible, do not take these conversations to private channels, including contacting the maintainers directly.
 Keeping communication public means everybody can benefit and learn from the conversation.